 If you are still employed, in the next line write “現在に至る” (currently still employed).

-You can continue over to the right, upper hand of the resume if you need more room.
+You can continue over to the next page if you need more room.

-When you have completed writing your employment history, in the next line write “以上” (end) to show there is nothing left to this section.
+When you have completed detailing your employment history, in the next line write "以上" (end) to show the end of the section.

-Write any licenses or qualifications you have in this field.
-Ensure the date is correct and the name is the official qualification name.
-If you do not have any qualifications, you can write 特になし(none in particular) on the first line.
+If you do not have any qualifications, you can write '特になし' (none in particular) on the first line.

 ① 志望の動機、特技、好きな学科、アピールポイント – Skills and Appeal Points